 I haven’t seen it.

 No, I haven’t.
-Well, you gotta understand that the taping of that; the Warfield show was two shows before my last show with the band.
-I haven’t watched it because you kinda go back with your scene’for the fans, they see a show; for me, I see my second to last show with the band, you know what I mean?
+You have to understand that the taping of that; the Warfield show was two shows before my last show with the band.
+I haven’t watched it because you kind of go back with your scene for the fans.
+They see a show; for me, I see my second to last show with the band.
 I have it, but I needed to get some distance away from the situation and move on with my life.
 It’s like breaking up with a girlfriend.